adolcc/TaskS105_JavaUtils/README.md

 To compile and run the project, please refer to the detailed instructions in `readme.txt` located at the root of this repository.

-## Structure

-The project code is organized into `level1` and `level2` packages within `src/main/java/`, with `application.Main.java` serving as the main entry point for executing all exercises sequentially.
-Configuration files are found in `src/main/resources/`.
 ---

 **I completed this exercise with the help of:**